 One of my favorite styles of web design to take inspiration from is the magazine style.
 Creating a well-designed site that looks good, allows for good usability, and features a lot of content without cramming items onto the page is a very difficult task.
-If you’re looking to create your own magazine website, we recommend Shopify.

 Blog theme designers can often put some of this inspiration into practice in their own work, as blogs often face the challenge of displaying a lot of content while still trying to look good.
 Here we’ll showcase different websites that utilize a magazine or news style layout.